ng-Classic/ng-classic/aio/content/guide/upgrade-performance.md

 </code-example>

-This bare minimum `NgModule` imports `BrowserModule`, the module every Angular Classicbrowser-based app must have.
+This bare minimum `NgModule` imports `BrowserModule`, the module every Angular Classic browser-based app must have.
 It also defines an empty `ngDoBootstrap()` method, to prevent the [Compiler](api/core/Compiler) from returning errors.
 This is necessary because the module will not have a `bootstrap` declaration on its `NgModule` decorator.